 Sometimes, when running Cross Database Command rules, it is desirable to be able to ignore reported errors and continue processing.
 An example of this is an SQL statement of the form:

 drop table TempTable;

-If the table does not exist, the remote Oracle database will return an ORA-00942 table or view does not exist error which would completely halt the run of the masking set.
+If the table does not exist, the remote SQL Server database will return an Cannot drop the table 'TempTable', because it does not exist or you do not have permission error which would completely halt the run of the masking set.
 However, in this case, since the rule is attempting to drop a table which already does not exist, the error is of no consequence.
-Enabling the Ignore Listed Errors option on the Error Mgr. tab and specifying either the error code ORA-00942 or part of the error message (or both) in the errors panel will cause those errors to be ignored for every statement in the Cross Database Command rule and allow subsequent statements to be processed.
+Enabling the Ignore Listed Errors option on the Error Mgr. tab and specifying all or part of the error message in the errors panel will cause those errors to be ignored for every statement in the Cross Database Command rule and allow subsequent statements to be processed.